vmirmira/march-madness-python/README.md

 SampleSubmissionStage1.csv
 ```

-Please download the files from https://www.kaggle.com/datasets/ncaa/ncaa-basketball and store the files in `data` folder.
+You can download the files from https://www.kaggle.com/datasets/ncaa/ncaa-basketball and store the files in `data` folder.

 The prediction is very Simple Logistic Regression Model right now with Elo Rating but I plan to add more to this.